 - Local college prep and access programs, such as MEOC, adult education academic classes, etc.;

 - College and financial aid applications, including scholarships.

 No class 04/19/19.
 Makeup class (if needed) 06/07/19.

 with Vanessa Richards

 This course is perfect for adults who need to prepare for success on a college entrance or licensure examination, including the Accuplacer, HESI, and PRAXIS, pass the HiSET math test, and/or earn a high school credential in the subject.
-The course is designed to prepare you to succeed in college-level mathematics in a fun, relaxed atmosphere.
-You will master concepts and computations in whole numbers, fractions, decimals, percentages, ratios and proportions, negative and positive numbers, powers and roots, and more!
-Emphasis will also be on developing self-study skills and habits to be successful in mathematics and other subjects, becoming familiar with free online resources, and applying mathematics in real life situations.
+The classroom atmosphere is fun and relaxed, and includes direct instruction, hands-on activities, and online learning.
 Upon successful completion of this course, students will earn one high school diploma credit.
-No class 11/22/18 or 12/27/18.
-Makeup class (if needed) 01/24/19.
+No class 02/21/19 or 04/18/19.

 Prerequisites: Confidence in whole numbers, fractions, decimals and percentages, or Arithmetic Accuplacer score of 50+.
 Math for College & Work or Pre-Algebra will provide necessary preparation.
 Call for an appointment to find out your next step.